Stroller safety: Tips for parents

 - Buckle up.
 Always buckle your baby's harness and seat belt when taking him or her for a stroller ride.

 - Use your brakes.
 Engage your stroller brakes whenever you stop the stroller.
+Never park the stroller on a slope.

 - Keep it out of the sun.
 During hot weather, don't let your baby's stroller sit in the sun for long periods of time.
 This can cause plastic and metal pieces to become hot enough to burn your baby.
-If you do leave the stroller in the sun, check the stroller's surface temperature before placing your baby in the stroller.
+If you leave the stroller in the sun, check the stroller's surface temperature before placing your baby in the stroller.

 See more In-depth